Skip to content

 AI-Powered Vulnerability Triage

-Decompose security analysis into sequential stages — threat modeling, issue suggestion, and evidence-based audit — to reduce hallucination and produce findings with concrete file paths and line numbers.
+Vulnerability triage decomposes security analysis into staged threat-model, suggest, and audit phases to suppress hallucinated findings and produce evidence with file paths and line numbers.

-AI models hallucinate when asked to perform end-to-end vulnerability analysis in a single prompt.
-They invent plausible-sounding vulnerabilities without verifiable evidence — the GitHub Security Lab framework was built specifically because LLMs "often omit steps in large, unstructured prompts" and require discrete tasks to stay reliable.
-Task decomposition solves this by splitting the analysis into stages, each with a fresh context and distinct objective.
+AI models hallucinate when you ask them to do end-to-end vulnerability analysis in a single prompt.
+They invent plausible-sounding vulnerabilities without verifiable evidence.
+The GitHub Security Lab framework exists for this reason: LLMs "often omit steps in large, unstructured prompts" and need discrete tasks to stay reliable.
+Task decomposition fixes this.
+It splits the analysis into stages, each with a fresh context and a distinct objective.

 GitHub Security Lab's Taskflow Agent implements this as an open-source framework built on YAML-based taskflow orchestration and MCP (Model Context Protocol) interfaces.